aralroca/aralroca.com/posts/cat-dog-classifier.md

 ## Conclusion

 We've seen how to solve any kind of image classification problem with a few steps.
-As an example we have implemented a cat/dog classifier.
+As an example, we have implemented a cat/dog classifier.
 The same example can be replicated for any type of image classification:

 - Skin cancer detection
 - Rock-paper-scissors game
 - etc

-## References and acknowledgements
+## References and acknowledgments

 I want to thank [Kevin Scott](https://github.com/thekevinscott) (author of ml-classifier tool) for this article.
 He helped me understand and solve some problems.